-Clayton and Susie Moore, the current stewards of the Historic Yott Family home in the North Valley, have taken their stewardship seriously.
+Clayton and Susie Moore, the current stewards of the Historic Yott Family home in the North Valley, have been recognized with an Albuquerque History Accolade.
+They have taken their stewardship seriously.
 Clayton said he has no intention of selling the family property and plans to make repairs.
 “I didn’t want to the be the one in the family to get rid of it,” he said.
 “My grandpa grew up in this house.”
 According to Clayton and his father Kip, Yott Reeves was extremely private and didn’t like speaking about the family’s history in private or public.
 After her death in August, the family began sorting through decades of belongings found throughout the house and in the barn the family built in 1897.
 They decided they wanted to share the family’s history with the community.

 Clayton and Susie moved to Albuquerque from Dallas in 2014 after Vivian Yott Reeves, who lived in California, asked them if they would take care of the house.
 The couple has had the task of sifting through enormous amounts of family and community history since her death in August.
 They sorted through decades of belongings found throughout the house and in the barn the family built in 1897 and decided they wanted to share the family’s history with the community.